-The host institution must accept full responsibility for:
+The Administering Institution must accept full responsibility for:

-- 6.1 The management, monitoring and control for all staff (permanent, temporary and students) employed or involved in any research funded by a FightMND grant. - 6.2 The management, monitoring and control of all research work funded as a result of a FightMND grant.
+- 6.1.
+The management, monitoring and control for all staff (permanent, temporary and students) employed or involved in any research funded by a FightMND grant; - 6.2.
+The management, monitoring and control of all research work funded as a result of a FightMND grant.